B12: The energy boosting vitamin

-Vitamin B12 helps make DNA, nerve and blood cells, and is crucial for a healthy brain and immune system.
+Vitamin B12 helps make DNA, nerve and blood cells and is crucial for a healthy brain and immune system.
 Your metabolism wouldn't run smoothly without it.

-Vitamin B12 is also essential for healthy skin, hair and nails because of it’s major role in cell reproduction.
+Vitamin B12 is also essential for healthy skin, hair and nails because of it’s a major role in cell reproduction.
 It reduces skin redness, dryness, inflammation and acne blemishes — and can be applied to the skin for psoriasis and eczema.
 It can also reduce hair breakage and help nails to become stronger.

 This is why Vitamin B12 is one of 27 powerful ingredients in Integrative Beauty’s oral supplement SkInfusion™ - designed to deliver essential nutrition to optimise the function and support repair of your skin.

 Unlike other vitamins, B12 is largely found in animal products like eggs, meat, shellfish, and dairy.

 So what happens if you’re vegetarian, or vegan?

 If your diet largely consists of plant-based foods such as fruits, veggies, beans, and soy, you're at risk of deficiency.